List of longest NFL field goals: Longest missed field goal attempts

-The longest field goal attempt in an NFL game was 65 yards by Sam Baker of the Washington Redskins against the Baltimore Colts on December 23, 1956, (Note: The NFL does not keep records of longest field goals attempted; due to this it is impossible to know for sure the amount of 70+ yard field goals attempted.) and stood for nearly 20 years.
+The longest field goal attempt in an NFL game was 65 yards by Sam Baker of the Washington Redskins against the Baltimore Colts on December 23, 1956, (Note: The NFL does not keep records of longest field goals attempted; therefore, it is impossible to know for certain the number of 70+ yard field goals attempted.) and stood for nearly 20 years.
 On October 26, 1975, Jan Stenerud of the Kansas City Chiefs attempted a 67 yard field goal, and would stand as the longest record for four years.
 In the 1979 season, the record switched three times.
 Mark Moseley beat the previous record when he attempted a 70 yard field goal on September 2.
 It was then beat on October 28, when Joe Danelo attempted a 71 yard field goal.
 It was then re-taken back by Moseley on November 25, when he attempted a 74 yard field goal.
 This would stand as the longest field goal attempted until Sebastian Janikowski attempted a 76 yard field goal on September 28, 2008.